ChimwemweGwamba/Volvec-Technology/README.md

-This project is a website built using React, it serves as a concept business website for Volvec Technology
+This project is a business website for Volvec Technology and is built using React JS.

+### Getting Started

+Run 'npm install' to install depencies

+To start the app, run 'yarn run'